Cooper-Zhong/CS340-Final-Project/report.md

 largest ratio: ('white', 'black', 0.9838320275385117)
 ```

 We can observe a huge gap of ratios for around `0.3` between different subgroups.
-The model is biasd on `homosexual_gay_or_lesbian` for genders, `muslim` for religions, which are both underrepresented groups in reality.
+Observed from the smallest ratio, the model is biasd on `homosexual_gay_or_lesbian` for genders, `muslim` for religions, which are both underrepresented groups in reality.

 #### Equalized Opportunity